hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/notes_of_lectures_and_classes/1287_the_religion_of_india.md

-Three great things \[are\] to be desired to develop the soul: First, human birth; second, thirst for the highest; third, to find one who has reached the highest — a Mahâtmâ, one whose mind, word and deed are full of the nectar of virtue, whose only plea sure is in doing good to the universe, who looks upon others' virtues, be they only as a mustard seed, even as though they were a mountain, thus expanding his own self
+Three great things \[are\] to be desired to develop the soul: First, human birth; second, thirst for the highest; third, to find one who has reached the highest — a Mahātmā, one whose mind, word and deed are full of the nectar of virtue, whose only plea sure is in doing good to the universe, who looks upon others' virtues, be they only as a mustard seed, even as though they were a mountain, thus expanding his own self